 Understanding the medium and how people interact on that medium is vital to any digital marketing strategy.
 This alone can save thousands of dollars in wasted ad spend.

-The 4 Best Marketing Platforms for Driving Traffic to Amazon
+The 4 Best Marketing Platforms for Driving External Traffic to Amazon

 All marketing strategies from Facebook Ads, email, or Google Ads have unique benefits and pitfalls.